tfausak/tfausak.github.io/_drafts/write-faster-tests-with-a-factory-context.md

 Let me repeat that: In this contrived example with three simple models, using the context created *half* as many objects.
-In a real test with real objects, that would result in a significant speedup.
+In a real test with real models, that would result in a significant speedup.

 But what if we wanted to use `let!` to eagerly load some objects?
 It looks like the factory context won't let us do that.
 But it does